salman-ahmed356/Vehicle-inspection-app/README.md

 # Vehicle Inspection Web App

+⚠️ **PROPRIETARY SOFTWARE** - All rights reserved.
+Commercial use, modification, or distribution requires written permission.
+See [LICENSE](LICENSE) for details.

 ## Overview
 The **Vehicle Inspection Web App** is a web-based application designed to facilitate vehicle inspections, appointments, and report generation.
 The app provides features for managing customers, appointments, reports, and more, making it a comprehensive tool for vehicle inspection centers.